What Is 3 Of 200

 • Financial Calculations: If an investment of 200 dollars yields a profit of 3 dollars, the return on investment can be expressed as 3/200, 1.5%, or 0.015.

 • Statistical Analysis: In statistical studies, calculating proportions like this is crucial for analyzing data and drawing meaningful conclusions.
-For example, if 200 people are studied and only 3 have a specific characteristic, that small percentage could still hold significance depending on the study.
+Here's one way to look at it: if 200 people are studied and only 3 have a specific characteristic, that small percentage could still hold significance depending on the study.

 Expanding the Concept: Proportions and Problem Solving